Xilinx/VMC_Help/AIE/DDS_Stream/README.md

 Specifies the sample time for the block output port.
 The default value is -1 which will result in inheriting the sample time.

 ### Examples
-Assume you need the DDS to gnerate a frequnecy of 250 MHz at 1Gsps.
+Assume you need the DDS to generate a frequnecy of 250 MHz at 1Gsps.
 Here is how you set the parameters:
 * Output data type: cint16
 * Output Window size: 32
 * SSR: 1